KEY INFORMATION

 Timescales

-Waiting times vary according to demand, and we will update you about this once you have submitted an enquiry.
-Once we have started the assessment we would look to complete it within six weeks and report two-three weeks later.
-This means that you should have the completed report within an overall timespan of around nine weeks from initial meeting.
-Sometimes this is extended: typically, this happens if there is a need for additional work (see below) or, in relation to children and young people, if the assessment period overlaps with School holidays.
+Once we have commenced the assessment we would look to complete it within six weeks, provided that mutually convenient appointments can be arranged, and report two weeks after that.
+All things being equal you will have a completed report within an overall timespan of eight weeks from initial meeting.
+Sometimes this is extended: typically, this happens if there is a need for additional work (see below) or, in relation to children and young people, if the assessment period overlaps with school holidays.
 We would always keep you informed of any delays.

 Costs